jefflau/jest-fetch-mock/README.md

 for the next call to `fetch`, then returns to the default behavior (either mocking all requests or mocking the requests based on the last call to
 `fetch.dontMock`, `fetch.doMock`, `fetch.onlyMock` and `fetch.neverMock`).

 Calling `fetch.resetMocks()` will return to the default behavior of mocking all fetches with a text response of empty string.
+- `fetch.once(bodyOrFunction, init)` - Same as calling `fetch.mockResponseOnce(bodyOrFunction, init).doMockOnce()`.
+   Ensures the next request is mocked with the given response (see [Conditional Mocking](#conditional-mocking)).
+   Behaves identically to just calling `mockResponseOnce` if none of the below "dontMock/onlyMock/neverMock" methods were called first.
 - `fetch.dontMock()` - Change the default behavior to not mock any fetches until `fetch.resetMocks()` or `fetch.doMock()` is called
 - `fetch.doMock()` - Reverses `fetch.dontMock()`.
 This is the default state after `fetch.resetMocks()`
 - `fetch.dontMockOnce()` - For the next fetch, do not mock then return to the default behavior for subsequent fetches.
 Can be chained.